 The Capital Financing Requirement is a key element of the capital controls and the Council's capacity to borrow.
 This should be derived direct from the balance sheet, being the net of all capital assets less the unusable capital reserves to give a net element of capital expenditure which has not been financed.
-An in year review found that an adjustment had been made to the CFR reported as part of the IFRS conversion, relating to finance leases.
-There is judged to be no ongoing basis for the adjustment and so the CFR figure has been corrected in year to align it back with the balance sheet.
+In 2018/19, an in year review found that an adjustment had been made to the CFR reported as part of the IFRS conversion, relating to finance leases.
+There was judged to be no ongoing basis for the adjustment and so the CFR figure was corrected in year to align it back with the balance sheet.